rijuvenator/DisplacedDimuons/Analysis/README.md

   * **studyTrackerBounds.py** produces event dumps for studying the effects of changing the tracker bounds; see also _signalVertexFitEff_.
   * **studyDeltaR.py** produces event dumps for studying the effects of the proximity matching cut between gen and reco.
   * **studyPairingCriteria.py** produces output related to selecting a reconstructed dimuon pair.
+  * **studyRefEfficiency.py** produces output related to a study of refitted muon reconstruction efficiency.

 <a name="analyzers"></a>
 ## Analyzers